citycoins/governance/ccips/ccip-013/ccip-013-stabilize-protocol-and-simplify-contracts.md

 - 100% of the xBTC rewards are claimable by anyone who stacks CityCoins, such that:
   - rewards are distributed per cycle
   - rewards are distributed proportionally to the amount of CityCoins stacked
-  - if they are not claimed within 2 cycles, they can be claimed by the DAO
+  - if they are not claimed within 2 cycles, they can be claimed by the DAO? (open for discussion)

 ![CityCoins Ecosystem Structure Proposal](citycoins-ecosystem-structure-proposal.png)